 At 14th level, the heritor’s evasion ability improves.
 This works like evasion, except that while the heritor still takes no damage on a successful Reflex saving throw against attacks, he henceforth takes only half damage on a failed save.
 A helpless heritor does not gain the benefit of improved evasion.

-This ability replaces improved warleader.
+This ability replaces unyielding swordplay.

 Steel Offense (Ex)

-This ability modifies steel offense.
+This ability modifies steel defense.

 Improved Uncanny Dodge (Ex)